dietterc/SEO-ker/README.md

 ### Starting the app

-run this: (node, express, socket.io, and npm are required)
+Run this: (node, express, socket.io, and npm are required)

 ```bash
 npm run dev
 ```
 Runs on [http://localhost:3000](http://localhost:3000)
+Hosted on Heroku at [SEO-ker](https://seoker.herokuapp.com/)